-Dotdigital for Magento 2/Magento or Shopify connector user?
+Dotdigital for Adobe Commerce (Magento) or Shopify connector user?

-If so, abandoned cart functionality is configured and implemented differently - and the information below will not apply.
-Please instead read the Dotdigital for Magento 2/Magento or Shopify connector articles.
+If so, abandoned cart functionality is configured and implemented differently - and the information below does not apply.
+Please instead read the Dotdigital for Adobe Commerce or Shopify connector articles.

-Before you can install the new abandoned cart functionality on your own site, we require you to fill out a questionnaire which allows us to rule out certain issues that may arise during the installation process.
+The questionnaire allows us to rule out certain issues that may arise during the installation process.

 The first page of questions details issues that can't be overcome and therefore would mean we couldn't proceed with the installation.

 Providing you answer 'Yes' to all of the first page's questions, then the second page of questions detail minor issues that can usually be overcome.